Task 084: .CER File Format

 - Python Class for .CER File Handling

-library to open, decode, read, write, and print properties of a .CER file (DER-encoded).
-Install via pip install cryptography
+The following Python class uses the cryptography library to open, decode, read, write, and print properties of a .CER file (DER-encoded).
+Install via pip install cryptography.

 from cryptography.x509 import load_der_x509_certificate